Eureka Stockade (fortification): Fortification of the Eureka lead

 After the oath swearing ceremony, where Peter Lalor mounted a stump armed with a rifle declaring "liberty" and called for the formation of paramilitary companies, about 1,000 rebels marched in double file from Bakery Hill to the Eureka lead, where construction of the stockade took place between 30 November and 2 December 1854.
 The stockade itself was a ramshackle affair described in Raffaello Carboni's 1855 memoirs as "higgledy piggledy".
 There were existing mines within the stockade, which consisted of pit props held together in the form of diagonal spikes by rope and overturned horse carts.

 According to Lalor, the stockade "was nothing more than an enclosure to keep our own men together, and was never erected with an eye to military defence".
-However, Peter FitzSimons asserts that Lalor may have downplayed the fact that the Eureka Stockade may have been intended as something of a fortress at a time when "it was very much in his interests" to do so.
+However, in his book, Peter FitzSimons makes the point that "it was very much in his interests" for Lalor to downplay any intention to create a fortress.
 The construction work was overseen by Frederick Vern, who had apparently received instruction in military methods.
 John Lynch wrote that his "military learning comprehended the whole system of warfare ... fortification was his strong point".
 Les Blake has noted how other descriptions of the stockade "rather contradicted" Lalor's recollection of it being a simple fence after the fall of the stockade.
 Testimony was heard at the high treason trials for the Eureka rebels that the stockade was four to seven feet high in places and could not be negotiated on horseback without being reduced.

 The location of the stockade has been described as "appalling from a defensive point of view", as it was situated on "a gentle slope, which exposed a sizeable portion of its interior to fire from nearby high ground".
 (Note: Other eyewitness accounts say that the Eureka Stockade was located "on an eminence", "on rising ground", "at the head of the gully", "on the brow of a hill", and "sloped slightly down into a hollow.)
 A detachment of 800 men, which included "two field pieces and two howitzers" under the commander in chief of the British forces in Australia, Major General Sir Robert Nickle, who had also seen action during the 1798 Irish rebellion, would arrive after the insurgency had been put down.
 In 1860, William Withers stated in a lecture that "The site was most injudicious for any purpose of defence as it was easily commanded from adjacent spots, and the ease with which the place could be taken was apparent to the most unprofessional eye".